HOME INDEX EXHIBITIONS EVENTS ABOUT US BLOG LINKS CONTACT US SUBSCRIBE

 About the Museum:

-As the largest art museum in the state of Kansas, the Wichita Art Museum houses one of the country’s finest collections of American art, spanning three centuries of painting, sculpture, works on paper and decorative arts.
-Masterpieces by Mary Cassatt, Winslow Homer, Horace Pippin, Edward Hopper and Charles M. Russell are among the nearly 7,000 works in the permanent collection.
-Additionally, an important and expanding glass collection is a significant component to the overall collection.
+As one of the largest art museums in the state of Kansas, the Wichita Art Museum houses one of the country's finest collections of American art, spanning three centuries of painting, sculpture, works on paper and decorative arts.
+Masterpieces by Edward Hopper, Mary Cassatt, Winslow Homer, and Charles M. Russell are among the nearly 7,000 works in the permanent collection.
+Additionally, an important and expanding Steuben glass collection is a significant component to the overall collection.
+The Museum features a family-friendly interactive area called The Living Room where visitors can create their own works of art, and a unique Museum Store featuring one-of-a-kind jewelry and a selection of children's gifts and work by area artists.

 Mission Statement: